pavarnos/YAContainer/README.md

 # YAContainer: Yet Another Container

-A minimal PSR11 Dependency Injection Container for PHP 7.1+
+A minimal Dependency Injection Container for PHP 8.1+

 The goals of this project are

+- Storage for objects by class name only: call `get(MyCleverThing::class)`
 - Magic: auto-loading / auto-configuration with a minimum of fuss.
 - Minimalism: No compilation, minimal declaration / configuration in advance, as little code as possible, only the barest necessary features.
 - Performance: Strips out all but essential features.
-Assumes that you will get everything by class name eg `get(FooImplementation::class)` so does not need to normalise object names.
-A decent IDE will ensure that your class names all have correctly matching case.
-- Standards Compliance: So it is easy to wrap (eg to track object creation in for php-debugbar) and sub-class to add extra features in other projects should they be needed.
+- Strictly typed: uses phpstan @template so that if you get(T::class) it knows you will receive an object of type T back
 - Suitable for larger projects or monolithic applications with a lot of classes but only a few used per request.
+- 100% test coverage

+This package (or earlier versions of it) have been used in production on many sites for over a decade now.
+No fuss.
+It just works.

 Why another container when there are already so many that are very good?